googleinterns/deep-stabilization/README.md

 python inference.py
 python metrics.py
 ```
 The loss and metric information will print in the terminal.
+The metric numbers can be slightly different due to difference on opencv/pytorch versions.

 The result is under *dvs/test/iccv_6*.
 In *s_114_outdoor_running_trail_daytime.jpg*, the blue curve is the output of our models, and the green curve is the input.
 *s_114_outdoor_running_trail_daytime_stab.mp4* is uncropped stabilized video.